popovanton0/homework-bot/README.md

 10. Open realtime-database.json file and:
     1. Replace `accessToken` value with VK access key from 4.2
     2. Add your schedule (example is there, you only need to change it)
-    3. Add subjects (value of subject is regexp, witch bot looking for in user messages)
+    3. Add subjects (value of subject is regexp, which bot looking for in user messages)
     4. Add your time schedule (special is schedule for Saturday)
     5. Duplicate this changes to test branch
 11. Go to https://console.firebase.google.com , choose your project, click Develop -> Database -> Realtime